What makes a good manager?

 Most managers have stakeholders they need to engage with to receive information about team deliverables.
 As a good manager, you’ll act as a link between stakeholders and your team; relaying key messages as well as using this time to communicate your employees’ needs so stakeholders manage expectations and set realistic business goals.

-This role can often be the most difficult part of being a good manager.
+This role can often be the most difficult part of good business management.
 It can be daunting to challenge a stakeholder or approach them with an opportunity to improve their employees’ working lives.

 Need to build some basic stakeholder communication skills?
 Complete the stakeholder module on our CMI Level 3 Award.